keb/brrrrrrrrrrr/README.md

 Note that building the image can take anywhere from minutes to hours, depending mostly on the amount of CPUs/cores available.
 There are no notable hard disk space requirements.

+### rg-arc-d users note

+rg-arc-d emmc needs to be wiped in order to be able to boot mainline Linux.
+Note that this is destructive and we cannot take any responsibility.
+Backup your emmc if you want it back.

+1. From power off and sd ejected, hold down power and volume down to get into Android recovery
+2. Use `adb shell` to get a root shell:
+3. [Optional] Backup emmc partition: `dd if=/dev/mmcblk0 of=<some sd card location> bs=4M`
+4. Run `dd if=/dev/zero of=/dev/block/mmcblk0 bs=512 count=2` or alternatively,
+   `dd if=/dev/zero of=/dev/block/mmcblk0 bs=4M` to wipe the whole thing.

 ## Usage

 ### Networking